Gastd/cacic/docs/source/laser.rst

 ~~~~~~~~~~~~
 - Supply Voltage: 12VDC +- 10%
 - Supply Current: 1.0 MAX, 0.7 NORMAL
-- Detection Range: 0.1 ~ 30m
+- Detection Range: 0.1 ~ 30 m
-- Measurement Resolution: 0.1~10m: σ < 10mm, 10~30: σ < 30mm
+- Measurement Resolution: 0.1~10 m: σ < 10 mm, 10~30: σ < 30 mm
 - Scan Angle: 270°
 - Angular resolution: 0.25° (360°/1440)
-- Scan Speed: 25ms
+- Scan Speed: 25 ms
 - Interface: USB 2.0

 Driver
 ~~~~~~
-    The comunication with the device is provided by a `ROS node`_, go to `How to use the laser`_ for more details.
+    The communication with the device is provided by a `ROS node`_, go to `How to use the laser`_ for more details.

 .. _ROS node: http://wiki.ros.org/hokuyo_node